What to Do If Your Car Is Broken Into

 Your car may or may not appear damaged after a break-in.
 It depends on how the break-in occurred.
 Look for these telltale signs as you assess the situation:[1]

-• Broken lock: Window or door locks can serve as entry points to the car.
+• Broken lock: Window or door locks can serve as entry points to a motor vehicle.
 Check if these safety devices appear broken.

 • Shattered glass: Broken glass is an obvious sign of a break-in that could be visible on windows or windshields.